How to Install PHP 8.5 on Debian 13, 12 and 11

 Verify the PHP 8.5 CLI on Debian

-Confirm the interpreter version before you move on to extensions or application setup.
+Confirm the branch-specific interpreter before you move on to extensions or application setup.
+Use php8.5 here because the plain php command may still point to Debian’s default branch until you change alternatives.

 Copyright (c) The PHP Group